AyaKhaledYousef/Generative-Adversarial-Networks-GANs-Specialization/1-Build Basic Generative Adversarial Networks (GANs)/Week1/README.md

 # Binary Cross Entropy function (BCE)
 - Is used for training GANs.
-It's useful for these models, because it's especially designed for classification tasks, where there are two categories like, real and fake.
+It's useful for these models because it's specially designed for classification tasks, where there are two categories, real and fake.

 ![BCE](https://github.com/AyaKhaledYousef/Generative-Adversarial-Networks-GANs-Specialization/blob/main/1-Build%20Basic%20Generative%20Adversarial%20Networks%20(GANs)/Week1/images/BCE1.png)